GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ## Overview {: #overview }

-This tutorial teaches how to create a chrome extension that adds the expected reading time to Chrome extension and Chrome web store documentation pages.
+This tutorial build an extension that adds the expected reading time to Chrome extension and Chrome web store documentation pages.

 <figure>